John Kwatakye-Atiko

-John Kwatakye-Atiko (/kwɑːˈtɑːtʃiː ɑːˈtiːkoʊ/ kwah-TAH-chee-ah-TEE-koh)(born April 22, 1987) also known as JKA, is an American music industry executive, publicist, artist manager, and entrepreneur.
+John Kwatakye-Atiko (/kwɑːˈtɑːtʃiː ɑːˈtiːkoʊ/ kwah-TAH-chee-ah-TEE-koh)(born April 22, 1987) also known as JKA, is an American music industry executive, publicist, coder, and entrepreneur.
 He is President of Popular Demand Entertainment a Record Label and Management company that develops Independent Artists.

 Early career

 John Kwatakye-Atiko began his career at Island Def Jam Records, working as a mix-show promoter and on marketing campaigns for artists such as Jay-Z, Kanye West, Rihanna and Ludacris.
 His duties were to service mix-tape, radio DJ's and TV stations such as BET, MTV and VH1 with the latest releases.

 Popular Demand Entertainment

 In 2016, Kwatakye-Atiko met recording artist Ariie West.
 They began officially collaborating in October 2022, Kwatakye-Atiko began focusing on developing marketing campaigns through Popular Demand Entertainment.
 Notably, their work together resulted in the song "Dangerous" achieving over one million streams across various platforms.
 In 2024 Kwatakye-Atiko on behalf of Popular Demand oversaw Marketing for Monique The Star ft.
 Capella Grey's single "Real Woman" released by Platinum Producer Jerry Duplessis's record label Wonda Music.